ffund/run-my-experiment-on-geni-blog/2016-07-08-redirect-traffic-to-a-wrong-or-fake-site-with-dns-spoofing-on-a-lan.md

 14:10:11.240854 IP 10.10.1.2.67 > 10.10.1.37.68: BOOTP/DHCP, Reply, length 300
 ```

 Note that the DHCP request is not directed at any particular server; it is sent to the broadcast address.
+The client node does not know in advance about the "good" DNS/DHCP server - it is willing to accept a DHCP response from any server on the LAN that replies to its broadcast message.
 This is what will enable our attacker to hijack DHCP on the LAN in later steps of our experiment!

 Now, we'll verify that the client is using our "good" server for name resolution.
 First, we'll test using the `nslookup` name resolution tool.
 On the client, run: